dlops-io/mega-pipeline/transcribe_audio/README.md

 * -t, --transcribe  Transcribe audio files to text Write a function to transcribe the audio files to text and store them locally in a folder `text_prompts`

-* Example code to transcribe:
+* Example code to transcribe an audio.mp3 file to text:
 ```
 from tempfile import TemporaryDirectory
 # Imports the Google Cloud client library